Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 The 290 is one of their newest additions (along with the 190 Upright Bike), usurping the highly popular 270 as their highest-end recumbent model to date.

-I’ll be comparing the 290 to the 270 some throughout this review because the 270 is still a great bike in its own right, but to cut to the chase a little – the 290 basically comes with a heavier-duty frame and an updated console.
+I’ll be comparing the 290 to the 270 some throughout this review because the 270 is still a great bike in its own right (although now that it’s been discontinued, it’s going to be harder and harder to find), but to cut to the chase a little – the 290 basically comes with a heavier-duty frame and an updated console.

 But I’m getting ahead of myself because I always like to talk performance specs first.